AbhiIITDhanbad/MLprojects/README.md

 # MLprojects
-This is my machine learning and data science projrct hub
+This is my machine learning and data science project hub